 This caramel sauce recipe is simply to die for!
 Soft and silky, it's perfect for topping all kinds of desserts from ice cream to apple pie.
 It stays soft, is easy to make and you can even make it ahead of time.

-In a medium, heavy-bottom saucepan set over medium-high heat, combine sugar, ¼ cup water and corn syrup; stir to combine.
+In a medium, heavy-bottom saucepan set over medium-high heat, combine the sugar, water, and corn syrup; stir to combine.

-Cook, without stirring, until mixture turns a golden, straw-color, 6-8 minutes.
+Cook, without stirring, until mixture turns a golden, straw-color, about 6-8 minutes.

 The caramel is done when an instant-read thermometer registers 360°F and the mixture is a light amber color.

-**Note: Keep any unused sauce refrigerated, in an airtight jar, up to 2 weeks.
+Storage: Store caramel sauce in an airtight container in the refrigerator for up to 2 weeks.
 When ready to use, microwave at 50% until warm.
 Stir and serve.